dumlutimuralp/antrea-packet-walks/part_c/README.md

 The current flow is from frontend pod to backend2 pod.
 The source IP in the current flow is frontend pod IP (10.222.1.48) .
 Hence it will match the last entry in this table.
 The last entry has a single action which is handing the flow over to Table 70 (resubmit(,70)) .
 Hence nextstop is Table 70.

 ### 9.11.6 L3Forwarding Table #70

-Table 70 on Worker 2 node is shown below.

-This is the actual routing table implemented in OVS.

 The Table 70 on Worker 2 node is shown below.